 Those who score high on the spectrum may find that their behaviors repeatedly interfere with personal relationships—over time, friends, partners, and spouses see that these incredibly charming people have a darker, more difficult side than the superficial one they initially displayed.

 At the highest end of the spectrum is Narcissistic Personality Disorder (NPD).
 NPD is a mental disorder that affects mostly men—up to 75% of the people diagnosed with NPD are male according to Psychology Today.
-NPD is one of the least identified disorders because these patients are unlikely to believe they have a problem.
+NPD is one of the least identified disorders because these patients are least likely to believe they have a problem.
 They're also the least responsive to conventional psycho therapeutic treatments.

 According to the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V), to be diagnosed with NPD a patient must display at least five of the following behaviors over a period of time: